Install Nginx Proxy

 - Add repositories and update:

-sudo apt install software-properties-common -y sudo add-apt-repository universe sudo add-apt-repository ppa:certbot/certbot -y sudo apt update
+sudo apt install software-properties-common -y sudo add-apt-repository universe sudo add-apt-repository ppa:certbot/certbot -y sudo apt update - Install Certbot with Nginx plugin:

 sudo apt install certbot python3-certbot-nginx -y